 First of all, is snow actually Muktzeh?
 Is one allowed to move it?

-Many poskim, including the Chavos Yair, Even HaOzer, Maamar Mordechai, and the Butchatcher Rav, as well as many contemporary authorities including the Minchas Shabbos, Rav Tzvi Pesach Frank, Rav Shlomo Zalman Auerbach, Rav Yosef Shalom Elyashiv, the Debreciner Rav, Rav Ovadia Yosef, Rav Chaim Kanievsky, the Nishmas Shabbos, and Rav Pesach Eliyahu Falk, define snow similarly, maintaining that the same rationale permitting utilizing rain on Shabbos applies to snow as well, and it is not Muktza.
+Many Acharonim, including the Chavos Yair, Even HaOzer, Maamar Mordechai, and the Butchatcher Rav, as well as many contemporary authorities including the Minchas Shabbos, Rav Tzvi Pesach Frank, Rav Shlomo Zalman Auerbach, Rav Yosef Shalom Elyashiv, the Debreciner Rav, Rav Ovadia Yosef, Rav Chaim Kanievsky, the Rivevos Efraim, the Nishmas Shabbos, and Rav Pesach Eliyahu Falk, do define snow similarly to rain, maintaining that the same rationale permitting utilizing rain on Shabbos applies to snow as well, and it is therefore not Muktza.

-Yet, other poskim, including Rav Moshe Feinstein, the Debreciner Rav, and the Nishmas Shabbos disagree, maintaining that the prohibition of Boneh can only apply when someone builds something which has at least a semblance of permanence.
-Snowballs, they argue, which have a transient and ephemeral existence, lasting a grand total of several seconds from time of throwing, cannot be including in the ‘building’ category.
+Yet, other poskim, including Rav Moshe Feinstein, the Debreciner Rav, and the Nishmas Shabbos disagree, maintaining that the prohibition of Boneh can only apply when someone builds something which has at least a minimal semblance of permanence.
+Snowballs, they argue, which have a transient and ephemeral existence lasting a grand total of several seconds from time of throwing, cannot be including in the ‘building’ category.
 Nonetheless, they concede that when it comes to building snowmen, which generally are meant to stick around until they melt several days later, it would be proscribed due to Boneh.

-Several authorities, including the Chavos Yair, and the Debreciner Rav, apply this ruling to making snowballs.
+Several authorities, including the Chavos Yair and the Debreciner Rav, apply this ruling to making snowballs.
 In the formation of a snowball by applying direct pressure to it, one cannot avoid crushing the snow, causing a bit of it to melt.
 Ergo, they explain, snowballs would still be prohibited to make on Shabbos for this reason.